Developer Guide

 Building the project from source

 This project can be built directly from source using a few host tools.
-Supported development environments include:
+At a minimum you will require:

 Ubuntu 24.04